ArdalanAhanchi/OpenCV_sGLOH/README.md

 ./build -> All the compiled binaries.
 ./src -> The source files (.cc, .cpp).
 ./include -> All the header files (.h, .hpp).
-./doc -> All the documentation files.
+./doc -> All the documentation files (Including the report).
 ./test -> All the test images used.
 ./results -> The test results.
 The subdirectories are as follows:
     image set name -> keypoint extractor type -> filenames include descriptor type